Homestead Office Hours: Monday - Friday 8:00 am to 4:00 pm

 How do I apply?

-Once you move in, bring a copy of your Deed to City Hall to file for homestead, or you may mail an application that you download from the Hennepin County website.
+- File for Homestead in person at Robbinsdale City Hall: Once you move into the property, bring a copy of your Deed to City Hall to file for homestead, or you may mail an application that you download Homestead Application from the Hennepin County website.

 In addition to your proof of ownership, evidence of occupancy is required by the assessor.
 For more information about all the requirements, please visit the Hennepin County Web pages regarding homestead issues.